Everyone aged 66 and over living permanently in the State is entitled to the

 You can also read 'How

 to use your public services card for free travel' (pdf).

 Spouses, civil partners, cohabitants and companions

-under age 66 who are getting Carer's Allowance or who are
+apply to people under age 66 who are getting Carer's Allowance or who are

 nominated carers for people getting Constant Attendance Allowance or Prescribed